 Roads is responsible for The City’s snow and ice control (SNIC) program and is committed to helping make Calgary safe for pedestrians, cyclists and vehicles.
-An effective snow and ice control program is essential to allow the municipality to function under normal winter weather conditions.
+An effective snow and ice control program is essential to allow the municipality to function under normal winter weather conditions and follows the seven day snow plan.
 This past winter demonstrated that The City requires a specific plan to address the needs of Calgarians during extreme snow events to reduce public hazards related to snow and ice and to provide reasonable and reliable winter mobility in the city.

 Responding to snowfall

 The City sands, salts, and plows roads and sidewalks based on a Council-approved priority system called Snow and Ice Control (SNIC).
 During winter months, crews are available around the clock to react to a snow event.
 Once the last snow flake falls the seven day plan begins.